 Owakudani and the black eggs

 Owakudani is the volcanic valley in Hakone and it’s a huge attraction in the area.
 Here you can observe the volcanic activity of Hakone’s volcano and it sure is a particular sight.
 If you’re a fan of active volcanos, this place can be a great highlight of your travel.
-You can even see the volcanic gas emerging from the ground at several spots which is quite amazing specially if you’ve never seen it before.
+You can even see the volcanic gas emerging from the ground at several spots which is quite amazing especially if you’ve never seen it before.

 Also remember that there’s real volcanic activity going on, so some areas and paths might be closed during higher activity.
-People with allergic asthma, respiratory diseases, heart diseases or pacemakers shouldn’t visit this area, or they should stay in the car.
+People with allergic asthma, respiratory diseases, heart diseases, or pacemakers shouldn’t visit this area, or they should stay in the car.
 Pregnant women and newborns or very small children should be careful too.
 Be aware that there’s a really strong smell of sulfur that comes from the volcanic gas.

 Link to the official page about black eggs >>